REV23Docs/rev23-desktop-docs/docs/configuration/my-studio.md

 ### Payouts

-**Default Service Cash Payout Mode:** The default behavior for how to distribute cash during Service Cash Payouts.
+**Default Cash Payout Mode:** The default behavior for how to distribute cash during Cash Payouts.

-**Payout as much cash as possible to employee:** The employee will be paid out as much cash as they brought in.
++ *Payout as much cash as possible to employee:* The employee will be paid out as much cash as they brought in.
 Example, if the artist does a $100.00 tattoo at 60% paid in cash, they'll receive the full 60% ($60.00) in cash.
-Payout cash proportional to employee's commission: The employee will be paid out cash proportional to their commission.
-Example, if the artist does a $100.00 tattoo at 60% paid in cash, they'll receive 60% of their commission in cash which would be $36.00.

-**Default Deposit Cash Payout Mode:** The default behavior for how to distribute cash during Deposit Cash Payouts.

-**Payout as much cash as possible to employee:** The employee will be paid out as much cash as they brought in.
-Example, if the artist does a $100.00 at 60% paid in cash, they'll receive the full 60% ($60.00) in cash.
-Payout cash proportional to employee's commission: The employee will be paid out cash proportional to their commission.
++ *Payout cash proportional to employee's commission*: The employee will be paid out cash proportional to their commission.
 Example, if the artist does a $100.00 tattoo at 60% paid in cash, they'll receive 60% of their commission in cash which would be $36.00.

 ## Marketing Options